MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/concepts/enhanced-authoring.md

 >
 > These schemas are only for improving the authoring experience.
 If you try to validate the
 > configuration document or resource manifest with a tool that doesn't support the extended
-> vocabulary, the tool may raise an error.
+> vocabulary, the tool might raise an error.
 >
 > The enhanced schemas share the same source definition as the canonical schemas and validate the
 > data in the same way.
 However, they include non-canonical keywords.
 For maximum compatibility
 > with other tools, the canonical schemas only use the core JSON schema vocabularies.

 For the full list of recognized and supported schema URIs, including the enhanced authoring schemas, see the `$schema` sections in [DSC Configuration document schema reference][03] and [DSC resource manifest schema reference][04].

 ## Enhanced schema examples